Changing your PHP version, modules, settings and functions

-Whilst we would always recommend running the latest version of PHP possible (v7.x has significant performance improvements over v5.x - so you could get a 'free' website speed boost just by changing) - we do also offer hardened and security patch maintained older versions if your website required them.
+Whilst we would always recommend running the latest version of PHP possible (v7.x has significant performance improvements over v5.x - so you could get a 'free' website speed boost just by changing) - we do also offer hardened and security patch maintained older versions if your website requires them.

 Changing PHP Modules/Extensions